bittraidr/Binance-Case-Study/README.md

-# Case Study of Binance (Binance.com and Binance.us)
+# Case Study of Binance

 ## Overview and Origin